Maintenance and Bots

 Keeper dust thresholds:

-harvest-stakingskips harvests belowharvestStakingMinReward/KEEPER_HARVEST_STAKING_MIN_REWARD(default: 1000 CLAIM) to avoid wasting gas on dust.compound-shareholdersskips users whose claimable ETH is below 0.01 ETH (hardcoded keeper floor).
+harvest-stakingskips harvests belowharvestStakingMinReward/KEEPER_HARVEST_STAKING_MIN_REWARD(default: 1000 CLAIM) to avoid wasting gas on dust.compound-shareholdersskips users whose claimable ETH is below 0.001 ETH (hardcoded keeper floor).
 Users can set their own higher minimum viaminEthToCompoundin their auto-compound config; the keeper uses whichever is higher.compound-lpskips users belowcompoundLpMinReward/KEEPER_COMPOUND_LP_MIN_REWARD(default: 1000 CLAIM per user) to avoid dust compounding.
 Intentionally high to avoid wasting gas; lower as gas economics improve.automax-bonusskips locks whose quoted bonus is belowautomaxBonusMinReward/KEEPER_AUTOMAX_BONUS_MIN_REWARD(default: 100 CLAIM).
-Locks accrue bonus daily; the keeper waits until the accrued bonus justifies the gas cost, then claims in a single batch transaction.
+The keeper enforces a 7-day per-owner cooldown off-chain and groups all of a user’s eligible locks together; the accrued bonus over a week justifies the gas cost, then executes a single batch transaction.
+First-touch owners (every candidate lock haslastAutoMaxBonusClaim == 0) bypass the off-chain cooldown so a fresh lock owner is paid out on the next scheduled tick instead of waiting a week for the first bonus.

 Sweep listings task